 A).
 How Much Does a Chihuahua Cost?
 (2022 Price Guide)

 B).
 The average price of a Chihuahua puppy from reputable breeders can range from $500 to $3,500.
 These prices vary depending on the type of Chihuahua, breeder’s reputation, and bloodline.
 Chihuahuas that came from champion lines are much more sought-after and expensive.
-If you want to learn about the price of a Chihuahua according to its type, check out the table below:

 Type of Chihuahua Puppy Price